 Once you reach your goal, NSVs help you maintain and stick with the lifestyle change.
 They’re motivation to keep going and enjoy things like being able to move in yoga much easier, having a clearer mind to enjoy walks, or being able to easily pick up your 2-year-old.
 And even though these NSVs may go unnoticed, it’s important to point them out in your day-to-day life.
 It’s difficult to remember how far you’ve come when you plateau or don’t see a difference, so keeping these in mind will support you in your journey and keep you thinking Hey!
 I did that—go me!

 Reflect on your experience to gain insight into what has changed in your journey.
-Some of the ways to keep track of your progress is by writing down your NSVs in the Found app or sharing them with your coach.
+Some of the ways to keep track of your progress is by writing down your NSVs in the Found app or sharing them with a Found Coach.
 If you want to use the scale in conjunction with tracking your NSVs, you may want to weigh yourself daily (first thing in the morning, before eating or drinking anything, after using the restroom) to take the weekly average.
 What you’re looking for when it comes to the scale is a gradual downward trend of your average weight over a few weeks or months.
 If you use this appraoch, don’t worry about the day-to-day because this isn’t a reflection of your overall progress.
 Instead, you’re collecting both qualitative (thoughts/feelings, NSVs) and quantitative (numbers) data.
 Both of these types of data points provide so much value and a bigger picture of health.

 Having realistic expectations is important.
 Change takes time, patience, discipline, and consistency.
 Focus on your journey, not the destination.
 Lasting progress comes through reflection, awareness, and habit changes which in turn provide changes in weight.
 As long as you are consistent, you will get where you want to go.